 - H3K4 methyltransferases MLL3/4 and associated PTIP directly control the induction of principal adipogenic TFs PPARγ and C/EBPα and are essential for adipogenesis (Cell Metab 2009, eLife 2013).

 - H3K27 methyltransferase Ezh2 uses its enzymatic activity to constitutively represses Wnt genes to facilitate adipogenesis (PNAS 2010).

 - H3K9 methyltransferase G9a represses PPARγ expression and adipogenesis (EMBO J 2013).

-	Using conditional knockout mice and derived preadipocytes, we also examined the roles of TFs glucocorticoid receptor (GR), KLF4 and Krox20 in adipogenesis.
-We found that GR accelerates, but is dispensable for, adipogenesis (MCB 2017a).
+Using conditional knockout mice and preadipocytes, we found that although ligand-bound glucocorticoid receptor (GR) accelerates adipogenesis in culture, endogenous GR is dispensable for adipogenesis in culture and in mice (MCB 2017a).
 We also found that KLF4 and Krox20 are dispensable for adipogenesis in culture and in mice (MCB 2017b).
 These unexpected results prompted us to study adipogenesis in vivo.

 Epigenomic regulation of nuclear receptor target gene expression